deleriux/tcpxfer/README.md

 # Implementation

+Stats are picked up using an internal TCP getsockopt() call as the kernel itself keeps stats on each individual TCP connection.

 The stats are correlated using the pearson coefficient, what we're actually trying to measure is the gradient of the pearson correlation over the X axis.
 That is -- how 'horizontal' the line is.

 Typically on a standard, non-congested throughput of TCP this line should be horizontal.
 If the link is congested this results in a 'sawtooth' TCP tran